whamtet/simpleui/doc/index.md

 ### Action at a distance (hx-swap-oob)

 Best to avoid, but sometimes too convenient to resist.  htmx provides the `hx-swap-oob` attribute for updating multiple dom elements within a single response.
-In ctmx we must only provide the additional elements when htmx is updating, not in the initial render
+In SimpleUI we must only provide the additional elements when htmx is updating, not in the initial render

 ```clojure
 (defcomponent my-component [req]